sbitio/terraform-provider-hiera5/README.md

 * `id` - matches the key
 * `key` - the queried key
 * `value` - the hash, represented as a map

-Terraform doesn't support nested maps or other more complex data structures.
-Any keys containing nested elements won't be returned.

 #### Array
 To retrieve an array: